Fuel GlossaryNutritional Assessment1 min read

 Macronutrient Profile

-A macronutrient profile shows how your daily calories split across protein, carbs, and fat.
+A macronutrient profile shows how your daily calories split across the three macronutrients, protein, carbs, and fat.
 If you’re new, start with Understanding Macros.

 ArchetypeProtein behaviorCarbohydrate behaviorFat behavior